C-Undritz/Boardgame-Bazaar/README.md

 - This Youtube tutorial video from [Onthir](https://www.youtube.com/watch?v=lSX8nzu9ozg) was used as a guide when implementing the review and rate features
 - This Youtube tutorial video from [Very Academy](https://www.youtube.com/watch?v=H4QPHLmsZMU) was used as a guide when implementing the add to wishlist feature
 - The Youtube tutorial videos from [Corey Schafer](https://www.youtube.com/watch?v=acOktTcTVEQ) and [Pretty Printed](https://www.youtube.com/watch?v=wmYSKVWOOTM) were used to learn about the implementation of pagination.
+- The jQuery solution to disabling the mousewheel for input elements was found on this [stackoverflow](https://stackoverflow.com/questions/9712295/disable-scrolling-on-input-type-number) post
 - For keeping the footer positioned at the bottom of the page at all times, the section called 'There is a flexbox' was used from [this css-tricks.com](https://css-tricks.com/couple-takes-sticky-footer/) page.

 # Images and Content